microsoft/vscode-docs/docs/python/environments.md

 ![No interpreter selected](images/environments/no-interpreter-selected-statusbar.png)

-In either case, clicking this area of the Status Bar displays is convenient shortcut for the **Python: Select Interpreter**.
+In either case, clicking this area of the Status Bar is a convenient shortcut for the **Python: Select Interpreter** command.

 > **Tip**: If you have any problems with VS Code recognizing a virtual environment, please [file an issue](https://github.com/Microsoft/vscode-docs/issues) in the documentation repository so we can help determine the cause.

 ### Environments and Terminal windows

 After using **Python: Select Interpreter**, that interpreter is applied when right-clicking a file and selecting **Python: Run Python File in Terminal**.
-The environment is also activated automatically when you use the **Terminal: Create New Integrated Terminal** command unless you change the `python.terminal.activateEnvironment` setting to `False`.
+The environment is also activated automatically when you use the **Terminal: Create New Integrated Terminal** command unless you change the `python.terminal.activateEnvironment` setting to `false`.

-However, launching VS Code from a shell in which a certain Python environment is activated does not automatically activate that environment in the default Terminal.
+However, launching VS Code from a shell in which a certain Python environment is activated does not automatically activate that environment in the default integrated terminal.
 Use the **Terminal: Create New Integrated Terminal** command after VS Code is running.

 > **Note:** conda environments cannot be automatically activated in the integrated terminal if PowerShell is set as the integrated shell.
 See [Integrated terminal - Configuration](/docs/editor/integrated-terminal.md#configuration) for how to change the shell.

 Any changes you make to an activated environment within the terminal are persistent.
 For example, using `conda install <package>` from the terminal with a conda environment activated installs the package into that environment permanently.
 Similarly, using `pip install` in a terminal with a virtual environment activated adds the package to that environment.

-Changing interpreters with the **Python: Select Interpreter** command doesn't affect Terminal windows that are already open.
-You can thus activate separate environments in a split Terminal: select the first interpreter, create a Terminal for it, select a different interpreter, then use the split icon in the Terminal.
+Changing interpreters with the **Python: Select Interpreter** command doesn't affect terminal panels that are already open.
+You can thus activate separate environments in a split terminal: select the first interpreter, create a terminal for it, select a different interpreter, then use the split button (`kb(workbench.action.terminal.split)`) in the terminal title bar.

 ### Choose a debugging environment